-25 Depositary's Fee
+22.4 Depositary's Fee

-- The Depositary receives for its own account a periodic fee which will accrue daily from the last Business Day in the preceding month to the last Business Day in each month.
-It is payable within seven days after the last Business Day in each month.
-The fee is calculated by reference to the value of the Company on the last Business Day of the preceding month except for the first accrual, which is calculated by reference to the first valuation point of the Company.
+22.4.1 The Depositary receives for its own account a periodic fee which will accrue due monthly on the last business day in each calendar month in respect of that day and the period since the last business day in the preceding month and is payable within seven days after the last business day in each month.
+The fee is calculated by reference to the value of the Company on the month end valuation from the previous month.
 The fee is payable out of the property attributable to the Company.
-The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a current annual minimum of £7,500 plus VAT.
-The current charge is 0.03% per annum plus VAT. - These rates can be varied from time to time in accordance with the FCA Regulations. - 25.3 The first accrual in relation to the Company will take place in respect of the period beginning on the day on which the first valuation of that Company is made and ending on the last Business Day of the month in which that day falls. - In addition to the periodic fee referred to above, the Depositary shall also be entitled to be paid transaction and custody charges in relation to transaction handling and safekeeping of the Scheme Property as follows:
+The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a current minimum of £7,500 per annum (plus VAT).
+The current charge is 0.03% per annum (plus VAT).

+- 22.4.2 These rates can be varied from time to time in accordance with the Regulations. - 22.4.3 The first accrual in relation to the Company will take place in respect of the period beginning on the day on which the first valuation of that Company is made and ending on the last business day of the month in which that day falls. - 22.4.4 In addition to the periodic fee referred to above, the Depositary shall also be entitled to be paid transaction and custody charges in relation to transaction handling and safe-keeping of the Scheme Property as follows:

-Item Range Transaction Charges Between £5.00 to £472 per transaction Safe Custody Charges Between 0.003% and 0.50% of the value of investments being held per annum With the exception of: USA (Physical Securities) - £14 per line per calendar month.
-Not in Bank / Not in Custody Assets - £65 per line per calendar month.
+Item Range Transaction Charges Between £1.96 and £75.65 per transaction Safe Custody Charges Between 0.001% and 0.5525% of the value of investments being held per annum